Eye - Allergy

 - Often, the eyes will feel much better after the allergic substance is washed out.
 Also, putting a cold wet washcloth on them usually makes the eyes feel better.

 - If not, this type of eye drop can be used for added relief.
-Ask your pharmacist to suggest a brand such as Opcon A. No prescription is needed.
+Ask your pharmacist to suggest a brand (such as Visine-A).
+The A stands for antihistamine.
+No prescription is needed.

 - Avoid vasoconstrictor eyedrops without an allergy medicine in them.
-These are the eye drops without an A in the name.
+These are eye drops without an A in the name, such as plain Visine.
 Reason: They only treat the redness, not the cause.

 - Dose: 1 drop every 8 hours as needed.